System-null/fireseed-trilogy/README.md

   - For unknown capsules, offers a one-click "Add to Lab manifest" action to register it in the local Fireseed Manifest.

 The Phase 2.1 additions stay aligned with the local-first, no-accounts, no-server-storage philosophy.

 ---

+## Advanced tools

+- Capsule Workspace: edit and validate `capsule.json` in a dedicated view.
+- Local ZIP verification: `/verify/local`, parses structure, checks encryption, and supports password-based decryption.

+CID-level inspection is planned for a future version.

+---